-- The Scrum Guide provides very little guidance on what are the specific practices a Product Owner must use to build valuable products and services.
+- The Scrum Guide, most recently updated in late 2020, provides very little guidance on what are the specific practices a Product Owner must use to build valuable products and services.
 If you are looking for this type of information, the Scrum Guide provides this answer, “Specific tactics for using the Scrum framework vary and are described elsewhere.”
 Not very helpful, but consistent with the Spirit of Scrum.
 Scrum is about organizational change and disrupting the status quo, not a set of practices you adopt.
 What Scrum does is “make clear the relative efficacy of your product management … techniques so that you can continuously improve the product, the team and the working environment.”

 - The community of Certified Scrum Trainers® (CST) and Scrum coaches, Certified Team Coaches® (CTC) and Certified Enterprise Coaches® (CEC), are divided on what defines good Product Owner practice.
 Many product leaders in the Scrum community argue that due to the wide variety of markets, domains, technologies and people who use Scrum, specifying standard Product Owner practice is impossible.
 Who can say that user stories are superior to use cases?
 Can anyone claim that 20-20 Vision is a better prioritization technique than the Kano model?
 They have a point.
 Product management tools and practices that are effective in one context can fail spectacularly when applied in a different domain under different market conditions.